polterguy/magic/backend/files/etc/www/README.md

 an HTML file with a Hyperlambda codebehind file, using the **[io.file.mixin]** slot.
 See the _"magic.lambda.io"_ project's documentation to understand how such mixin invocations works.
 The rules for resolving files are applied in the following order.

-1. If the URL directly maps to an HTML file, this file is resolved
+1. If the URL directly maps to an HTML file, this file is resolved.
 2. If a file exists with the specified URL + _".html"_ this file is resolved.
 For instance, _"/about"_ is resolved to _"/about.html"_.
 3. If a folder exists with the specified URL and the URL ends with _"/"_, and an _"index.html"_ file can be found within the folder, this file is resolved.
-For instance _"/features/"_ is resolved to _"/features/index.html"_
+For instance _"/features/"_ is resolved to _"/features/index.html"_.
 4. If a _"default.html"_ file exists either directly within the folder the request is requesting files from, or upwards in the folder hierarchy, this file is resolved.
 For instance, _"/blog/xyz"_ resolves to _"/blog/default.html"_ allowing you to render dynamic content with dynamic URLs, becoming _"wildcard"_ handlers.
 If you don't have a _"/blog/default.html"_ file, but you do have a _"/default.html"_ file, this file will be resolved.
 This allows you to apply wildcard handlers for entire folder hierarchies.

 If none of the above rules resolves to an actual file, the resolver returns a 404 Not Found response.